Irindul/epub-to-kindle/README.md

 # Epub to Mobi to Kindle :smile:

+> This only works on macOS for now and I will try to generify it for other OS if I ever find the time...

-This is a simple set of scripts to convert `.epub` to `.mobi` and send them by mail.
+This is a simple set of scripts to convert `.epub` to `.mobi` and send them by mail using a Gmail account.

 The mail configuration must be created in an `env` file which could look like so:
 ```bash